orkunkaraduman/Lazy-Utils/README.md

 ### file\_get\_contents

-get all contents of file, by string type
+gets all contents of file, by string type

 > file\_get\_contents($path)
 >